BambiSheng/Annotated-Transformer/examples/eg1_WMT2018en-zh/README.md

 # Example 1.
 Chinese to English Translation
 > We use the dataset [WMT 2018 zh-en](https://huggingface.co/datasets/wmt/wmt18/viewer/zh-en) to train a **Chinese to English** Machine Translation model, as a first example of Transformers.
+> This example shows the initial use that transformer is created for.

 ## File Structure
 - `./dataset` : Cache for preprocessed data, like vocabulary or tokenized texts.